 - BestReviewsHub.com Best Choice Award for 4 consecutive years

 - TopConsumerReviews.com 5-star rating for 6 consecutive years

 - 2017 Golden Bridge Award® “Silver Status” for 3 consecutive years for customer service

 Best Value: CarShield

 Since 2005, CarShield has provided extended car warranty protection on over one million vehicles, and can attribute its widespread success in large part to the quantity of its customer reviews:

 - Featured on HGTV, CNN, ESPN, CNBC, TBS, and more

-Factory car warranties and extended car warranties are both intended to increase buyer confidence that the vehicle they purchased will be able to go the distance, and if any malfunction should occur, that it can get fixed without heavy financial loss.
-There are many providers, both through dealerships and third-party vendors, which can provide this type of security and relieve the mental and financial burden of expensive repairs.
+Factory car warranties and extended car warranties are both intended to increase buyer confidence that the vehicle they purchased will be able to go the distance.
+If any malfunction should occur, car warranties help customers get the repairs they need without heavy financial loss.
+Extended warranties offered by dealerships and third-party vendors can provide security and relieve the mental and financial burden of expensive repairs.